imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 would be in missing opportunities for learning.
 I also saw that, while the rectification obsession was not a uniquely male problem, there seemed to be a general movement of rightness from that direction, and we would do well to examine that too.
-(It is very telling to me that the standard introduction to any mansplanation, _well, actually...._, is almost the ultimate expression of rectification.
-It is appropriate that we have identified this behavior as an expression of masculine insecurity as an exertion of power through rectifying.
-More innocent mansplanations - without contradicting a man may simply declare that he is right, believing his bloviation to be helpful to the person whose ignorance is assumed - still work in the same way.)

 I was the principle subject of my examination, and it has become a goal to continue to examine and dismantle the ways in which I assert "rightness" in the world.

+### A little bit about myself

 Allegedly I come from a long line of *know-it-alls*.
 Unsurprisingly, it's a behavior that passes down the male side of my family.
 Of